 - a) Ponies CCIP2-L

 - b) Young Horses (six year) CCI2-L

 - c) Young Horses (seven year) CCI3-L

 - d) Junior CCI2-L

 - e) Young Riders CCI3-L

 - f) Continental/Regional Championships and Games will be decided by the Eventing Committee after consultation with the relevant National Federations

+- A hybrid format with Dressage and Jumping tests of a higher star level than the Cross country test will be reviewed and approved by the Technical Committee.
+In this case the MER requirements will be aligned with the Cross Country test technical level.

 - g) World Championships please refer to Art.
 501.3.4